EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 Below, we will:

-- build a custom Jenkins docker image
+- build a custom Jenkins docker image with JCasC and Plugin Manager
 - run and test it for basic function
-- add credentials to talk to GitHub
+- auto add credentials to talk to GitHub with JCasC
 - test the certificate with a simple pipeline to GitHub

 ### Why Jenkins in Docker?